smithy-lang/smithy-kotlin/docs/design/interceptors.md

 The `Interceptor` interface defined above would not be useful to a customer without specific types.
-Each protocol will get it's own `typealias` that fills in the generics that make sense for a particular protocol.
+Each protocol will get its own `typealias` that fills in the generics that make sense for a particular protocol.
 For instance HTTP based protocol clients would be generated to reference the more specific interceptor type:

 ```kotlin